 In the Small Business Pulse Report, only 10 percent said they needed to physically enter a building to purchase the items from their gift lists.

 Meanwhile, Deloitte, a business financial firm, projected e-commerce sales this holiday retail season to increase 25 to 35% year-over-year.
 For reference, in 2019 it increased 14.7%.

 Consumers, they say, have increasingly shown a clear movement towards shopping online rather than brick and mortar stores.

 Furthermore, with the pandemic still ongoing (even with promises of a vaccine on the horizon), a good percentage of shoppers will still err on the side of caution with their health and avoid the large crowds.

-If you can, it will be in the best interest of your business to get your business online.
+If you can, it will be in the best interest of your business to get your business a custom website.

 2oddballs is Springfield small businesses’ digital marketing partner